smevirtual/mfgday18-website/README.md

 must not use SME logos or brands inappropriately.
 Please see the [SME Branding Guidelines](http://www.sme.org/sme-logo/) for when a SME logo can be used and what conditions are attached to SME logos and brands.

+### Other Media Licenses

+- **src/media/digital_factory.mp4** - If you fork this project, you must not use this file in your sites and apps unless you possess the appropriate licence.
+This video is only granted under a paid license by [Shutterstock](https://www.shutterstock.com/home) for use by the SME Virtual Network.